Sept. 22, 2025 - Freedomain Radio - Stefan Molyneux

 Yeah.

-Um she is going to meet kids who are dysfunctional.
+She is going to meet kids who are dysfunctional.

-She's gonna meet adults who are dysfunctional.
+She's going to meet adults who are dysfunctional.

-But I didn't just leap into that out of nowhere.
+I don't have to have dysfunctional people in my life, but I didn't just leap into that out of nowhere.

-I had to work my way through the maze of dysfunctional people to to get to where I am.
+I had to work my way through the maze of dysfunctional people to get to where I am.

-And I assume that your daughter is gonna have to because if she's not exposed to dysfunctional people, then she's gonna be exploited by them because she'll draw up without an understanding of them.
+Because if she's not exposed to dysfunctional people, then she's going to be exploited by them because she'll grow up without an understanding of them.

 Like, you know, like you have to have the virus for your immune system to recognize it and fight it, right?

-And so the inoculation as kids is there's gonna be dysfunctional people around dysfunctional kids and adults, and then they they see that and they process that and then they can avoid them as adults.
+And then they see that and they process that and then they can avoid them as adults.

 Does that make sense?

-And I think if I had to sort of write go down to the right the root the root of it, which could be correct or not, and obviously let me know what what you think it's your life, not mine.
+And I think if I had to sort of go down to write the root of it, which could be correct or not.

 But I think you are projecting your own isolation as a child onto your daughter.